This site is intended for US Healthcare Professionals

 DB is a common eyelid margin disease caused by an overgrowth of Demodex mites and characterized by collarettes, eyelid redness, inflammation, and ocular irritation.2,3

-Demodex mites are the most common ectoparasite in humans, and Demodex folliculorum inhabits the eyelash follicles2,3
+Demodex mites are the most common ectoparasite in humans and can inhabit the eyelash follicles and meibomian glands2,3

 Two-thirds of blepharitis cases are associated with Demodex mites1,*